rmartin1985/plan-my-day/README.md

 # Plan My Day

-How often have you been sitting at home on a day off and wishing you had made some plans.
+How often have you been sitting at home on a day off and wishing you had made some plans?
 You know you want to go out and do something, but you don't even know where to start looking?

 Or maybe you found yourself on a business trip or a to see family in a city you are not too familiar with.
-You have some extra time to explore but don't know which places or things to do that would interest you?
+You have some extra time to explore but don't know which places or things to do that would interest you.

 This is where Plan My Day can help!

-We have created an application that will help get you out of your normal routine and get you out to explore something new.
+We have created an application that will help get you out of your normal routine and out to explore something new.

 All you need to do is enter the name of the city you wish to search in and our app will give suggestions for popular museums, monuments, and restaurants along with some upcoming sporting events or concerts in the area.